zerolty/auto-version/README.md

 options
 ```
+auto-vers 0.2.0

+Auto update version for your application
+Usage: auto-vers [options] <version> [[...]]

+Options
+-v --version <version>
+        Can change version directly.
--i --increment [<level>]
+-i --inc --increment [<level>]
         Increment a version by the specified level.
 Level can
-        be one of: major, minor, patch or prerelease.
+        be one of: major, minor, patch, premajor, preminor
+        , prepatch or prerelease.
 Default level is 'patch'.
         Only one version may be specified.
 -e --extra [<value>]
         This is for prerelease extra data
         Such as 'beta','alpha'
 -c --confirm
         Do not update the version directly, you can confirm.
+        This is a safe mode.
+-t --tip
+        Provide choice to you.
 ```

 ## Node